Imperial War Museum Reference 12981 (information currently out of date).

 The location of this building can be seen on this map.

-The brass plaque with elaborately carved wooden frame lists the names of seven men from the church who died in the war.
+The brass plaque with elaborately carved wooden frame lists the names of seven men from the church who lost their lives in the war.

 To the Glory of God